 New section

-Feeling ready for the MCAT® is not how you feel right before the exam or even the days leading up to the exam but your long-term progress over the many practice exams you’ve taken by test day.
+Feeling ready for the MCAT® exam is not how you feel right before or even the days leading up to the exam — it's your long-term progress over the many practice exams you’ve taken before test day.

 You do not have to spend a lot of money.
 If you are dedicated, committed, and stick to a plan, you can study effectively and receive a high score on your own with the use of full-length tests and free online resources.